ankithkumar08/120-days-of-python-coding-/README.md

 - **Learnings:**   Gained experience with modules and user input handling.

 ### Day 18:
-- **Question:** Write a Python program to find the factors of a given number.
+- **Question:**  Write a Python program to add two matrices.
-- **Solution:** A program that displays all factors of a user-defined number.
+- **Solution:** Used nested loops to add corresponding elements of two matrices.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_18.py)
-- **Learnings:**   Practiced loops and conditionals, enhancing my understanding of efficient iteration in Python.
+- **Learnings:**   Gained practice in matrix addition and handling nested loops.

 ### Day 19:
 - **Question:** Write a Python program Find the ASCII value of a given character.